FNCS/FNCS-Tutorial/demo-gld-ns3/README.md

 # we are doing everything from your $HOME directory
 cd $HOME

-# download our FNCS2-capable version of GridLAB-D
+# download our FNCS-capable version of GridLAB-D
 svn co http://svn.code.sf.net/p/gridlab-d/code/ticket/797 gridlab-d-797

-# change to FNCS2-gridlab-d directory
+# change to FNCS-gridlab-d directory
 cd gridlab-d-797

 # run to autotools to generate the configure script and Makefile.in